Ashish5689/Task-Board/README.md

 # Real-Time Collaborative Task Board

-A real-time collaborative task board application similar to Trello, built with React, TypeScript, and Firebase Realtime Database.
-This application allows multiple users to create, edit, delete, and reorder tasks and columns in real-time.
+A real-time collaborative task board application similar to Trello, built with React, TypeScript, and Firebase.
+This application allows multiple users to create, edit, delete, and reorder tasks and columns in real-time, with advanced task management and collaboration features.

 ## Features

+### Core Functionality
 - Create, edit, and delete columns (e.g., "To Do", "In Progress", "Done")
 - Create, edit, and delete tasks with titles and descriptions
 - Drag and drop tasks between columns
 - Reorder tasks within columns
 - Real-time synchronization across all connected clients

+### User Authentication & Profiles
+- User authentication with email/password and Google sign-in
+- User profiles with customizable display names and avatars
+- Protected routes for authenticated users
 - User presence detection showing the number of online users

-- Optimistic UI updates for a smooth user experience
+### Task Ownership & Tracking
+- Track task creation and modification by users
+- Display user information on tasks they've created or modified

+### Enhanced Task Management (Coming Soon)
+- Due dates and priority levels for tasks
+- Task labels/tags with color coding
+- File attachments to tasks (images, documents)
+- Task checklists for subtasks

+### Collaboration Features (Coming Soon)
+- Comments on tasks for team discussions
+- Task assignment to specific users
+- @mentions in comments
+- Activity history for each task

+### Workspace Organization (Coming Soon)
+- Multiple boards for different projects
+- Board templates for quick setup
+- Board sharing with specific permissions
+- Archived/completed tasks section

+### Visual Enhancements (Coming Soon)
+- Custom background options for boards
+- Card cover images
+- Compact/expanded view options
+- Progress bars for columns or projects

 ## Tech Stack